vinhcong-tran/consumer-example/README.md

 ## Running Pact test

-Pact will create mock service at a local host `http://localhost` on port `:4321`.
-Please make sure this port is available.
+Pact will create a mock service at a local host `http://localhost` on port `:4321`.
+Please make sure it is available.

 I am using [Pactflow](https://pactflow.io/) as my broker.
 To use Pactflow , register for their free developer plan and export your Pactflow Broker URL and API token: